NicholasLYang/albert-sucks/content/post/first-post.md

 can get one student to stand up and say "I demand better from NYU", then I will have achieved my goal.

+However, I'd like to note that this blog is not meant to insult or denegrate the developers of Albert.
+For there to be a product this bad and this confusing, there needs to be fundamental issues larger than just bad code or bad programmers.
+Furthermore, I am not attempting to attack NYU as a whole.
+After all, I am an NYU student myself.
+I simply expect more from NYU in their design and development efforts.

-This blog is built using Hugo, a static site generator.
+As for technical details, this blog is built using Hugo, a static site generator.
 I'm using the [Bootstrap v4 Blog](https://themes.gohugo.io/hugo-theme-bootstrap4-blog/) theme.
 It's hosted in AWS using S3, Cloudfront and Route 53.
 The domain was bought using Gandi.

+I hope you enjoy this blog!